Polynomial-B/synth-app-frontend/README.md

 ### Concept

 For my final project I wanted to try something that wasn't just a CRUD app.
-I thought about how I could incorporate my musical interest into this and came up with two ideas, a...... .eventually settling on the synthesiser.
+I thought about how I could incorporate my musical interest into this and came up with two ideas, eventually settling on a grid-based synthesiser.

 I wanted SynthSounds to be a customisable music synthesiser that abstracted away musical notations to allow experimentation based on the sounds rather than their placement in keys and scales.
 So instead of having the more familiar black and white piano notes, everything is expressed in a grid with numbers (the musical frequencies in Hertz).
 The lower the number, the lower the pitch.